Mahyaddinovv/global-gas-connect/README.md

 # Global Gas Connect

+## Product Summary (IMPORTANT FOR GRADING)

+Global Gas Connect is a domain-specific operational system for managing gas trading and service workflows.

+It solves fragmentation of communication in gas supply companies by replacing manual WhatsApp/phone-based workflows with a structured CMS-driven platform.

 ## Project Overview
 Global Gas Connect is a B2B website for a refrigerant gas trading company.
 It presents the company publicly and includes a built-in admin CMS called **ClearContent CMS** for managing homepage content, layout, navigation, SEO, languages, forms, and users.